mozilla2012/AdventOfCode/2023/README.md

 1. Check out this package
 1. Ensure you have `npm` installed
 1. Run `npm install typescript` if it complains
-1. Run the command in the
+1. Run the command in the `Running` section above.

 ## Todo:
 1. Add puzzle.txt to .gitignore.
 I shouldn't be committing that.